Homestead Information

 Can my Homestead be terminated?

-- abandonment of the home as a principal residence by the owner, owner’s spouse, former spouse or minor children, only as they apply to rights of the persons who abandoned the home.
-Military service shall not be considered abandonment;
+• If the home is abandoned as a principal residence by the owner, owner’s spouse, former spouse or minor children, only as they apply to rights of the persons who abandoned the home;

-- if the deed is held in trust, either the trustee or a beneficial owner identified in the homestead declaration records a termination on the property held in trust.; or
+• For any deeds held in trust, if either the trustee or a beneficial owner identified in the homestead declaration records a termination on the property held in trust;

 What is the filing fee?